Qiskit-Partners/qiskit-runtime/extras/README.md

-Files in this directory may provide additional information about Qiskit Runtime.
-However, they are only maintained with best effort.
+Files in this directory provide additional information about Qiskit Runtime but may not be updated regularly.